Virtual Assistant Business Operations: The Day To Day Stuff

 What does Virtual Assistant Business Operations mean and why is it important?

-Well, this blog post is going to deep dive the key systems that run the day to day operations of a successful VA business.
+Well, this blog post is going to deep dive the day to day systems that run your VA business.

 Welcome to the fourth blog post in the Setting up a Virtual Assistant Business series.

 If you haven’t read the first blog post in this series, I invite you to do so before jumping into this one.

-So, let’s talk about Virtual Assistant Business Operations.
+So, let’s talk about what I call Virtual Assistant Business Operations.

 The things you must do to keep your business running – the day to day stuff.

 - Doing client work (tasks)